qheilmann/CommandAPI-docs/docs/en/dev-setup/shading.md

 The `CommandAPIConfig` class follows a typical builder pattern (without you having to run `.build()` at the end), which lets you easily construct configuration instances.

-However, the `CommandAPIConfig` class is abstract and cannot be used to configure the CommandAPI directly.
-Instead, you must use a subclass of `CommandAPIConfig` that corresponds to the platform you are developing for.
+However, the `CommandAPIConfig` class is abstract and can’t be used to configure the CommandAPI directly.
+Instead, you must use a subclass of `CommandAPIConfig` that corresponds to the platform you’re developing for.
 For example, when developing for Bukkit, you should use the `CommandAPIBukkitConfig` class.

 <!-- TODO: Add tabs and explanations for other platforms -->